Frequently Asked Questions

 Q: Is it too late for me to sign up for the current year?

 A: Not at all!
 OSR requires us to begin school with 16 students in each class, then allows us to add up to two more under certain circumstances.
 We sometimes lose students during the year, and some of our wait lists are not long.
-If you are interested in having your child attend a high quality PreK in Morgan County for the 2019-20 school year, we urge you to email Dr. Martine Fairbanks at firstname.lastname@example.org.
+If you are interested in having your child attend a high quality PreK in Morgan County for the 2019-20 school year, we urge you to email Felicia Phillips at firstname.lastname@example.org

 Q: Why are you charging tuition?
 I thought this was a public school program!